-Put simply, anyone who needs to “get into” or immerse themselves in their data set can benefit from a CAVE.
+Put simply, anyone who needs to “get into” or immerse themselves in their data set can benefit from a VR Room.
 The most common applications are in design and engineering departments.
 Ford Motor Company, for example, leverages virtual reality in its Ford Immersive Vehicle Environment (FIVE), where users can view its car models in full-size and collaborate with colleagues across design, engineering and manufacturing teams.

 Contact us for a consultation to learn more about how your company can realize the operational value of advanced visualization for your audio visual display needs.